 For Construction Project Engineers, progressing to a Construction Senior Project Manager role may result in a significant raise.
 On average, a Construction Senior Project Manager can earn $111K annually.
 Going from Construction Project Engineer to Construction Project Manager is the transition that occurs most often in this field, where the paychecks are $70K.
 Many others choose to work as Assistant Project Manager of Constructions, where pay is typically $50K.

 Popular Skills for Project Engineer, Construction

-Construction Project Engineers report using a deep pool of skills on the job.
-Most notably, skills in Scheduling, Contract Management, Contractor Management, and Job Scheduling are correlated to pay that is above average, with boosts of 5 percent, 4 percent, 3 percent, and 3 percent, respectively.
+Survey results imply that Construction Project Engineers deploy a deep pool of skills on the job.
+Most notably, skills in Prolog, Construction Estimating, Contractor Management, and Contract Management are correlated to pay that is above average, with boosts between 3 percent and 7 percent.
 Skills that pay less than market rate include Project, AutoDesk, and AutoCAD.
-For most people, competency in Microsoft Excel indicates knowledge of Project Management.
+Most people experienced in Microsoft Excel also know Project Management.

 Pay by Experience Level for Project Engineer, Construction